OsomePteLtd/principles/src/testing.md

 1. E2E tests can be added after the feature has been released

+## Set Up and Tear Down

+1. There is no need to implement tear-down blocks or delete anywhere entities created in the tests.

 ## Playwright selectors

 1. Tend to avoid any complex selectors to increase the resilience of tests.